National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 During the first two decades of the 1900s, Thurmond was a classic boomtown.
 With the huge amounts of coal brought in from area mines, it had the largest revenue on the Chesapeake & Ohio Railway.
 Having many coal barons among its patrons, Thurmond's banks were the richest in the state.
 Fifteen passenger trains a day came through town -- its depot serving as many as 95,000 passengers a year.
 The town's stores and saloons did a remarkable business, and its hotels and boarding houses were constantly overflowing.

 With the advent of diesel locomotives, and less coal coming in from local mines, the town began a steady decline.
 The many businesses closed down, and most residents moved on.
 Today, the town of Thurmond remains surprisingly untouched by modern development.
 It is a link to our past, and a town with many stories to tell.
-New River Gorge National River invites visitors to experience the impact of the industrial revolution, and the National Park Service's mission to preserve our nation's heritage.
+New River Gorge National Park and Preserve invites visitors to experience the impact of the industrial revolution, and the National Park Service's mission to preserve our nation's heritage.